Harvest Host Information

 HARVEST HOST BENEFITS

 • Area 2 Farms “pays” our Harvest Hosts in produce!
-As a gesture of our appreciation, Harvest Hosts will receive a complimentary farm share all season long once the weekly delivery minimum is met.
-Harvest Hosts can “purchase” complimentary shares through the website with a discount code.
+As a gesture of our appreciation, Harvest Hosts will receive a complimentary farm share all season long once the weekly delivery minimum (5) is met.

 FARM SHARE MARKETING TIPS